smatechnologies/ibm-i-agent-docs/docs/file-transfer/screens.md

-This Digital Certificate Manager Application ID must match the Application ID that was registered in the local IBM i Certificate Store for this Agent\'s certificate.
+This Digital Certificate Manager Application ID must match the Application ID that was registered in the local IBM i Certificate Store for this Agent's certificate.
 The Agent uses this key value to request the digital certificate data that it needs to complete a TLS Security handshake with the SMAFT transfer job remote system.